MDU-PHL/abritamr/README.md

 ## Install

-### Dependencies

-abriTAMR requires [AMRFinder Plus](https://github.com/ncbi/amr), this can be installed with `conda`.

-abriTAMR comes packaged with an AMRFinder DB consistent with current NATA accreditation.
-If you would like to use another DB please download it using `amrfinder -U` and use the `-d` flag to point to your database.

-Current version of AMRFinder Plus compatible with abritAMR 3.10.42 (tested on versions down to 3.10.16)

 ### Conda

-abritAMR is best installed with `conda` as described below
+abritAMR is best installed with `conda` as described below (~2 minutes on laptop)

 ```
 conda create -n abritamr -c bioconda abritamr
 conda activate abritamr
 ```

+### A note on dependencies

+abriTAMR requires [AMRFinder Plus](https://github.com/ncbi/amr), this can be installed separately with `conda` if required.

+abriTAMR comes packaged with a version of the  AMRFinder DB consistent with current NATA accreditation.
+If you would like to use another DB please download it using `amrfinder -U` and use the `-d` flag to point to your database.

+Current version of AMRFinder Plus compatible with abritAMR 3.10.42 (tested on versions down to 3.10.16)

 ## Command-line tool